Rose Tico: The Last Jedi

 Phasma attempts to execute Rose and Finn, but BB-8 helps them escape and fight their way to freedom.
 Meanwhile, the surviving Resistance forces escape to an old Rebel Alliance base on the nearby planet Crait; according to The Last Jedi novelization, the baffler technology developed by Rose helps the Resistance ships in their escape.
 Rose, Finn, and BB-8 board a stolen First Order light shuttle and fly to Crait.
-Along with Finn and Poe, Rose pilots a ski speeder in a defensive battle against First Order forces, during which they try to destroy a superlaser siege cannon before it can destroy the door to the base.
+Along with Finn and Poe, Rose pilots a ski speeder in a defensive battle against First Order forces, during which they try to destroy a super-laser siege cannon before it can destroy the door to the base.
 Finn attempts a suicide attack against the cannon, but Rose saves his life by crashing her speeder into his, knocking him off course and seriously injuring herself in the process.
 Rose tells Finn the only way they will defeat the First Order is by fighting for what they love, rather than fighting what they hate; she then kisses him before passing out.
 Finn brings Rose back to the base, and her unconscious body is taken aboard the Millennium Falcon along with the other Resistance survivors.
 Rose receives medical attention as they flee Crait and escape from the First Order.

 The Rise of Skywalker

 Rose returns in a smaller role in The Rise of Skywalker, the final film of the Star Wars sequel trilogy.
 In the year following the events of The Last Jedi, Rose has risen in the ranks of the Resistance and has taken on a greater leadership role, serving as head of the Engineering Corps.
 She is stationed on the Resistance's secret base on the jungle moon of Ajan Kloss throughout the film.
-When Rey, Finn, Poe Dameron, Chewbacca, C-3PO, and BB-8 embark on a mission to help track down the revived Palpatine and the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order, Finn invites Rose to come along.
+When Rey, Finn, Poe Dameron, Chewbacca, C-3PO, and BB-8 embark on a mission to help track down the revived Palpatine and the Sith Eternal's fleet of Sith Star Destroyers, the Final Order, Finn invites Rose to come along.
 She declines because General Leia Organa has asked her to study the specifications of Imperial Star Destroyers.
 She later participates in the climactic battle scene between the Resistance and the Sith Eternal at the planet of Exegol.
 Rose communicates with Finn and his ally Jannah during the battle, and expresses concern for their safety as the fighting intensifies.
 She survives the battle and is present with the Resistance when they celebrate their victory later on Ajan Kloss.